osmandapp/docs/content/osmand/widgets/map-buttons.md

 ---
 title: "Map buttons"
-intro: "Map buttons such as Zoom buttons, Search, Direction, Compass, My Location, Menu represent main controls on the map."
+intro: "Map buttons such as Zoom buttons, Search, Direction, Compass, My Location and Menu represent main controls on the map."
 versions: '*'
 ---